Attention Sink in Transformers: A Survey on Utilization, Interpretation, and Mitigation: Applications and Practical Guidelines

 \subsection{Reducing Hallucination}

-For MLLMs suffering from visual hallucinations, apply \textbf{\textit{Attention Redistribution}} to shift attention mass from AS tokens to informative visual tokens \cite{tu2026attention, jiao2025don, zhuang2025vasparse, zhang2026drives} Additionally, redistribute attention from AS-mapped fixed vocabulary tokens to enhance factual generation by enabling the model to dynamically reallocate attention weights \cite{chenvocabulary} or selectively scale non-AS visual tokens to prevent resource misappropriation \cite{xie2025coffee}.
+For MLLMs suffering from visual hallucinations, apply \textbf{\textit{Attention Redistribution}} to shift attention mass from AS tokens to informative visual tokens \cite{tu2026attention, jiao2025don, zhuang2025vasparse, zhang2026drives} Additionally, redistribute attention from AS-mapped fixed vocabulary tokens to enhance factual generation by enabling the model to dynamically reallocate attention weights \cite{chenvocabulary}.
 For preserving beneficial AS, leverage dense visual AS heads in shallow layers to maintain global context and reduce hallucination via \textbf{\textit{Sink Token Repurposing}} \cite{zhang2025shallow, zhang2024seeing}.
 For long-context LLMs applied to multi-modal tasks, preserve initial AS tokens as context anchors to stabilize attention and reduce hallucination via \textbf{\textit{Sink Token Preservation}} \cite{liu2026sinktrack}.